Complaint against a practice owner

 Practice owner, Paul's story

-What happenedPractice owner, Paul, received a complaint from a patient’s daughter.
+What happenedPractice owner, Paul (not his real name), received a complaint from a patient’s daughter.
 The complainant alleged that her mother had lost her sight because when she had contacted them the previous month the practice hadn’t been able to see her urgently as part of the local community eye care service, and had failed to give appropriate advice on her symptoms.

 How we helped